 - Psychological testing

 - Assessment of severity of symptoms

 Due to the complex nature of drug abuse and health issues relating to the abuse, those who apply for disability coverage are often initially denied.
-This can be discouraging for those seeking help, however the Social Security Administration provides a review process and additional proof may be submitted to support the individual’s claim.
+This can be discouraging for those seeking help, however, the Social Security Administration provides a review process and additional proof may be submitted to support the individual’s claim.

 Disability Coverage For Drug-Addicted Individuals

 Drug and alcohol addiction can make or break a claim for disability benefits.
 If alcohol or drugs were a contributing factor to the associated medical condition, a claim may still be processed as long as the condition or disorder is present even after drug use has stopped.
-If the claim is unrelated, then use of drugs may disqualify you for benefits.
+If the claim is unrelated, then the use of drugs may disqualify you for benefits.

 For example, if you suffer from a medical condition unrelated to drinking or using drugs and you are unable to work due to the drug addiction and drinking, you will be denied benefits.

 If you are approved for disability benefits while abusing drugs, the Social Security Administration will present treatment options and require that a “representative payee” receive payments allocated for bills and other necessities until you have successfully completed a treatment program.

 To apply for benefits, you may visit www.ssa.gov and apply online, call the Social Security Administration directly at (800) 772-1213.
 Or call or visit your local Social Security office.

 Addiction Campuses can connect you with treatment options available in your area to help you jump start your recovery and get you back in control of your life today.
 Contact today for help and information.